-- What ideas and subjects does the student most want to investigate in this AP year? - What research will best support this investigation? - What materials must the artist acquire in order to manifest their vision for the AP work ? - What assignments would best support the student's sustained investigation throughout all four quarters of the school year? - What is the relationship between the degree of difficulty/time necessary to complete each assignment and the number of works that need to be created to fulfill the AP College Board's requirements? - How does research into art history inform and support the student's own work and provide context for that work? - How might the student use personal concerns, popular culture, issues related to current socio political topics and other issues to inform their work, building relevance and a means to artistic self expression?
+- What ideas and subjects does the student most want to investigate this year? - What research will best support this investigation? - What materials must the artist acquire in order to manifest their vision for the work ? - What assignments would best support the student's sustained investigation throughout each of the four quarters of the school year? - How does research into art history inform and support the student's own work and provide context for that work? - How might the student use personal concerns, popular culture, issues related to current socio political topics and other issues to inform their work, building relevance and a means to artistic self expression?